Panasonic GX800 vs GX1

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the GX800 provides substantially higher image quality than the GX1, with an overall score that is 18 points higher.
-This advantage is based on 2.4 bits higher color depth, 2.7 EV in additional dynamic range, 0.3 stops of reduced low light sensitivity.
+This advantage is based on 2.4 bits higher color depth, 2.7 EV in additional dynamic range, and 0.3 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX800 provides a higher video resolution than the GX1.
 It can shoot video footage at 4K/30p, while the GX1 is limited to 1080/60p.